20 Irresistible Reasons to Fall in Love with Brittany

 Islands

-Another missed opportunity but, I didn’t know about the Islands until I did research for this blog.
-The coast of Brittany has quite a few Islands.
+Another missed opportunity, but I didn’t know about the islands until I did research for this blog.
+The coast of Brittany has quite a few islands.
 Vannes alone has 40 of them, who knew.
-Anyways if you want to go Island hopping it sounds like Brittany is a good destination to visit.
+Anyway, if you want to go island-hopping, it sounds like Brittany is a good destination to visit.

 France, Brittany, Bretagne, Ile Louet, Louet Island, Carantec, Morlaix Bay, Pointe De Pen Al Lann, Lighthouse And Taureau Castle Chateau Du Taureau